-- ? /faces-config/application/action-listener -- Replace the default ActionListener used to process ActionEvent events with an instance with the class specified.
-The contents of this element must be a fully qualified Java class name that, when instantiated, is an ActionListener. - /faces-config/application/navigation-handler -- Replace the default NavigationHandler instance with the one specified.
-The contents of this element must be a fully qualified Java class name that, when instantiated, is a NavigationHandler. - /faces-config/application/property-resolver -- Replace the default PropertyResolver instance with the one specified.
-The contents of this element must be a fully qualified Java class name that, when instantiated, is a PropertyResolver. - /faces-config/application/state-manager -- Replace the default StateManager instance with the one specified.
+- /faces-config/application/search-keyword-resolver -- This element contains the fully qualified class name of the concrete javax.faces.component.search.SearchKeywordResolver implementation class that will be used during the processing of a search expression keyword. - ? /faces-config/application/state-manager -- Replace the default StateManager instance with the one specified.

 The contents of this element must be a fully qualified Java class name that, when instantiated, is a StateManager. - /faces-config/application/system-event-listener -- Instantiate a new instance of the class specified as the content within a nested system-event-listener-class element, which must implement SystemEventListener.
 This instance is referred to as systemEventListener for discussion.
-If a system-event-class is specified as a nested element within system-event-listener, it must be a class that extends SystemEvent and has a public zeroarguments constructor.
+If a system-event-class is specified as a nested element within system-event-listener, it must be a class that extends SystemEvent and has a public zero-arguments constructor.
 The Class object for system-event-class is obtained and is referred to as systemEventClass for discussion.
 If system-event-class is not specified, SystemEvent.class must be used as the value of systemEventClass.
 If source-class is specified as a nested element within system-event-listener, it must be a fully qualified class name.
 The Class object for source-class is obtained and is referred to as sourceClass for discussion.
 If source-class is not specified, let sourceClass be null.
 Obtain a reference to the Application instance and call subscribeForEvent (facesEventClass, sourceClass, systemEventListener), passing the arguments as assigned in the discussion. - /faces-config/application/variable-resolver -- Replace the default VariableResolver instance with the one specified.
 The contents of this element must be a fully qualified Java class name that, when instantiated, is a VariableResolver. - /faces-config/application/view-handler -- Replace the default ViewHandler instance with the one specified.
-The contents of this element must be a fully qualified Java class name that, when instantiated, is a ViewHandler. - /faces-config/application/resource-handler -- Replace the default ResourceHandler instance with the one specified.
-The contents of this element must be a fully qualified Java class name that, when instantiated, is a ResourceHandler.
+The contents of this element must be a fully qualified Java class name that, when instantiated, is a ViewHandler.